sadanandpai/git-guide/README.md

 ![pull conflict](https://user-images.githubusercontent.com/12962887/180636539-cad6c7ae-ec56-41e0-9ff0-21dd5e95382f.png)

-Note: If something goes wrong, in any of the above steps, then there is nothing to panic.
+Note: If something goes wrong, in any of the above steps, then there is nothing to panic about.
 Just run `git merge --abort` and redo the steps.

 <br>
 <br>